Kinder Morgan, Inc.

 Dividends Summary

-- Kinder Morgan, Inc. has issued 73 dividend payments over the past 21 years
+- Consistent Payer: Kinder Morgan, Inc. has rewarded shareholders with 75 dividend payments over the past 22 years.

 Company News